AbhiGowdaIndia/WineQuality_with_MLOPS/README.md

 Create a "procfile" as it is very importent to deploy in heroku ("As it say where to start the application").

+Create "schema_in.yaml" and "prediction.py" files in prediction_service folder and upadate "app.py"

+Update the "index.html" file to show the range to enter the values.